fourcommunications/drupal7_core/README.md

-# greyhead_drupal_configuration
+# greyhead_drupal7

-Greyhead Drupal Configuration provides a way of structuring Drupal installations so that they can use different configurations - e.g. caching on or off, emails redirected to Watchdog, etc - depending on the environment, e.g. local, dev, staging or live.
+Greyhead Drupal is a Drupal 7 installation which detects its environment - e.g. local, dev, staging or live - and uses different configurations - e.g. caching on or off, emails redirected to Watchdog, etc - depending on the environment.

 This code is very much work-in-progress and should be avoided if met in a darkened alley at night time in a shady part of town...